singnet/das-toolbox/README.md

 ### Installation via APT

-If you prefer, you can install the `das-cli` package through apt:
+You can install the `das-cli` package through apt:

 1. If this is your first time installing the DAS Toolbox on your computer, you'll need to set up our repository by executing the following command: